llpeterson/internetworking/switching.md

 the source field of the frame header.
 This frame would have as its destination address the multicast address for the bridges.

-Note that, although the multicast extension just described has been proposed, it is not widely adopted.
+Note that, although the multicast extension just described was once proposed, it was not widely adopted.
 Instead, multicast is implemented in exactly the same way as broadcast on today's extended LANs.

 ### Limitations of Bridges